Linear algebra: Study of complex systems

 Most physical phenomena are modeled by partial differential equations.
 To solve them, one usually decomposes the space in which the solutions are searched into small, mutually interacting cells.
 For linear systems this interaction involves linear functions.
 For nonlinear systems, this interaction is often approximated by linear functions.This is called a linear model or first-order approximation.
-Linear models are frequently used for complex nonlinear real-world systems because it makes parametrization more manageable.
+Linear models are frequently used for complex nonlinear real-world systems because they make parametrization more manageable.
 In both cases, very large matrices are generally involved.
-Weather forecasting (or more specifically, parametrization for atmospheric modeling) is a typical example of a real-world application, where the whole Earth atmosphere is divided into cells of, say, 100km of width and 100km of height.
+Weather forecasting (or more specifically, parametrization for atmospheric modeling) is a typical example of a real-world application, where the whole Earth atmosphere is divided into cells of, say, 100 km of width and 100 km of height.